slamice/wri/hipsters/chapter05.md

 My food finally arrived, humbly placed before me by a tattoo sleeve.
 It went down mindlessly.

+--------------- Try to make conversation a but more awkward and more silence to show the relationship between the father and Om better. -------------------

 "What are we doing Selina?"
 I looked at her.
 She stared back at me like a smiling ghost, as pale as one.
 Her glasses were huge.

 "We're having the burrits."